Fahadkhan2450/Emotion-Detection-From-Social-Media-Posts/README.md

-# Comparative Evaluation of RNN, LSTM, BiLSTM, and Transformer Models for Mental Health Text Classification
+# Comparative Evaluation of RNN, LSTM, BiLSTM and Transformer Models for Mental Health Text Classification
 A Progressive Comparison of Recurrent and Transformer-Based Architectures for Multiclass Mental-Health Text Classification

 # ABSTRACT